Facebook's Libra cryptocurrency faces new hurdle from G7 nations

 STABLECOINS AND PAYMENTS

-In June, Facebook FB.O unveiled its Libra coin, a form of stablecoin backed by currencies from the dollar to the euro and government debt, in one of the most high-profile attempts to draw cryptocurrencies into the banking and corporate establishment their creators sought to subvert.
+In June, Facebook FB.O unveiled Libra, a form of stablecoin backed by currencies from the dollar to the euro and government debt, in one of the most high-profile attempts to draw cryptocurrencies into the banking and corporate establishment their creators sought to subvert.

-Stablecoins aim to overcome the extreme volatility that plagues cryptocurrencies and renders them impractical for commerce and payments.
+Stablecoins aim to overcome the extreme volatility that plagues cryptocurrencies and makes them impractical for commerce and payments.

 Yet Libra drew immediate and sustained criticism.
-Policymakers voiced concerns about its potential to destabilize the global financial system and erode the power of countries to control monetary policy.
+Policymakers voiced concern about its potential to destabilize the global financial system and erode nations' control of monetary policy.
 Others said it could undermine users' privacy.

 The G7 report said authorities should apply to stablecoins existing rules on payments and anti-money laundering, as well as capital market and banking standards.